smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Snore's Base Power is now 100

-- Drill Peck, Needle Arm, and Attack Order's Base Powers are now 100
+- Drill Peck, Needle Arm, Attack Order, Leaf Blade, and Crabhammers's Base Powers are now 100

 - Octazooka and Leaf Tornado are now 75 base power and 90% -accuracy